mosihere/Tic-Tac-Toe/README.md

 - Players Can Register
 - Players Can Log-in
 - Players Can Also Check LeaderBoard (Game Time Calculated).
-- Bot Play vs Human
+- Bot Plays vs Human
 - Game mode --> Normal and Pro